MessageCloud/txtnation-gateway-send-sms-examples/README.md

 ## Synopsis

-This is a repository of sample code for the txtNation API at http://wiki.txtnation.com/wiki/Gateway_HTTP_XML#Bulk_SMS.
+This is a repository of sample code for the txtNation API at http://wiki.txtnation.com/wiki/Gateway_HTTP_XML#Bulk_SMS for sending a MT request.

 ## Code Example